-STEP Maths – STEP I, II and III consist of a vast array of topics, spanning both Maths and Further Maths.
-Increasingly many schools teach the Mathematics Syllabus alongside the Further Maths Syllabus and we have carefully crafted our courses to follow the topics that an A-level would have covered until this point in the year, building up the students’ problem solving skills in a gradual yet effective manner.
+STEP Maths Courses – STEP I, II and III consist of challenging questions in a vast array of topics and it is impossible to revise for everything just before the exam; early preparation is vital.
+Therefore, we have carefully crafted our courses (which are spread throughout the year) to follow the topics that an A-level would have covered until that particular point, building up the students’ problem solving skills in a gradual yet effective manner.

 So, starting with selected material from STEP I and II in the Summer Term of year 12, we build up the material with harder trigonometry and calculus in the Autumn Term of year 13, moving onto the concepts used in STEP III such as complex numbers, polar coordinates, hyperbolic functions and advanced calculus in the Spring Term of year 13.